 As you can see, you can easily get by with the speeds offered by DSL and cable — fiber is more of a “nice to have” and makes like easier for streaming 4K content, video conferencing, and gaming on a competitive or professional basis.
 For most of us, something in the 10–30 Mbps range will be workable.
 (That said, if you have access to fiber, my two cents is: get it.)

 What about upload speeds and latency?
 Again, for most users, these shouldn’t be a huge decision-making factor when it comes to finding the right provider.
 Upload speeds are mostly important to those who’d like to run a whole-home media server, and latency issues are largely confined to the world of gaming.

-Step three: Find out what’s available in your hood
+Step three: Find out what providers are available in your neighborhood.

 Using the tool above, you’ll be able to determine which options are available in your local area.
 Keep in mind, depending upon your location, pricing and speeds offered by certain companies can vary wildly.

 If your preferred provider isn’t shown to be available in your area, you can always reach out to them via phone to confirm.
 Today’s top broadband providers are constantly expanding their coverage areas, and occasionally, online tools won’t reflect these changes right away.
 Regardless, it never hurts to confirm this before moving on to the steps below.

 This is one of the most crucial steps of the entire process, primarily because it will affect how much you end up paying month after month for your service.
 When shopping around, be sure to look for information on early termination (ETF) fees where applicable.
 This is especially relevant for providers that require a one or two-year commitment.

 You’ll also want to be on the lookout for promotional pricing offers.
 In many cases, broadband providers will offer a discounted rate for the first six months of service in order to get you hooked in.
 In certain scenarios, you can even get these rates extended after the initial six-month period by calling in and simply asking for it.